Federative thematic team research projects

 To be eligible for this financial support competition, candidates must meet the following conditions:

-• The formed group must include at least three (3) co-applicants from two (2) or more member institutions;
+- The group formed must include at least three (3) co-applicants from two (2) or more partner institutions;

 3. Assessment